 How to Background Check a Solar Company

 Unfortunately, solar operators come and go.
-In fact, by our count, more than 500 have come and gone since 2011.
+In fact, at the time of writing, more than 500 have come and gone since 2011.

 Many think that by selling the cheapest gear they can lay their hands on and reselling it constitutes a business model, but unfortunately excessive warranty claims catch up with them pretty quickly.
 For many closing the doors and moving on is the easiest thing to do.